Programmatic spending is up in 2020.

 “As a mobile-first company, we realized that native ad formats are what drive increased engagement and retention among our app users,” said Co-Founder of Glow, Inc. Kevin Ho.

-Programmatic podcast ads are poised for growth
+Programmatic podcast ads are positioned for growth

 Native podcast ads are effective because they are tailored to a highly engaged audience and are intertwined with the flow of the show, often read by the show host.